TillScout/R2D2/hardware_design/Frame/templates/README.md

-some templates for the structural frame rings, that have the slots to accept the ribs in metric.
-This is for usage when modifying the frame rings to have the slots all aligned.
+These are just some templates for the structural frame rings, that have the slots to accept the ribs in metric.
+This was meant for usage when modifying the frame rings such that all slots are aligned.

-Created two versions, one metric version with the original design and one version that has a door at the back of the frame.
+There are two versions, one metric version with the original design and one modified metric version that allows for a maintanence door at the back of the droid frame.